Skip to main content

 For renting families who cannot install an under-sink system, the Bluevua countertop RO provides hospital-grade purification without any plumbing work.
 The UV sterilization stage kills 99.99% of bacteria and viruses — an especially important feature when preparing formula for newborns with developing immune systems.
 The glass carafe eliminates plastic contact with your baby's water.

 At $250–$500, it costs more than a pitcher but delivers dramatically better filtration.
-For the first year of your baby's life — when water quality matters most — this investment costs roughly $0.87 per day.
-When compared to buying nursery water at the store ($1-2 per gallon), the Bluevua is the more economical choice within months.
+For the first year of your baby's life — when water quality matters most — this investment costs less than a dollar per day.
+When compared to buying nursery water at the store — which runs a few dollars per gallon — the Bluevua is the more economical choice within months.

 Price Range: $250–$500 | Full Review | Check Price on Amazon